adamwong246/super-parakeet/testeranto/README.md

 # testeranto
 ## a manifesto

 "testeranto" ( a pun based on the language "esperanto") is a bespoke Typescript testing framework.
-Inspired by cucumber feature files, it is a way of expressing specifications of stateful logic.
+Inspired by cucumber feature files, it is a way of specifing stateful logic.
 Testeranto is NOT for testing pure functions- is designed only to address only _stateful_ logic.
-At the moment, there are 3 interfaces:
+At the moment, there are 3 type interfaces:

 - testeranto<redux>
 - testeranto<redux-toolkit> (redux store + reselect selectors)